Spreading speeds in reducible multitype branching random walk: Results for the sequential case

-It will be useful to have a notation combining these, that is for taking the F-dual and then sweeping positive values to infinity: let $\swFd{f}=\sweep{(\Fd{f})}$.
-A notation for the convex minorant is also needed.
-For any two functions $f$ and $g$, let $\cv{f}{g}$ be the greatest lower semi-continuous convex function beneath both of them.
-The restriction to lower semi-continuous functions only affects values at the end-points of the set on which a convex function is finite.
+The next theorem, which is proved in Section~\ref{lower}, gives a lower bound on the numbers, and hence on the speed.
+A notation for the convex minorant is needed.
+For any two functions $f$ and $g$, let ${\mathfrak C}[f,g]$ be the greatest lower semi-continuous convex function beneath both of them.
+(The restriction to lower semi-continuous functions only affects values at the end-points of the set on which a convex function is finite.) \begin{theorem} Consider a sequential process with $K$ classes, $\conC{1}, \ldots, \conC{K}$, with corresponding \PF eigenvalues $\kappa_1,\ldots,\kappa_K$ and in which $\conC{1}$, considered alone, is primitive, supercritical and survives with probability 1.
+Assume that~(\ref{phiiorder}) holds.
+Define $r_i$ recursively:

-The next two Theorems cover cases where the off-diagonal entries in $m$ do not influence the details of the results.
-The first gives a lower bound on the numbers, the second complements it by giving conditions for the lower bound to be also an upper bound.
-The Corollary, which gives simpler conditions for the upper bound, is an immediate consequence.
-When both theorems hold, each sequential process traversing the same set of classes behaves in the same way: the particular pairs of types linking classes do not matter.
-Theorem \ref{main theorem} will be obtained as a by-product of the studying the general cases, where the off-diagonal entries have more influence, described in \S\ref{main2}.